Duality: The Hidden Structure of Opposites

 Classic talk on recognizing algorithmic patterns.
 ‘No raw loops’ - shows how rotate solves many problems elegantly.

-A header-only C++20 library that achieves 3-10× compression with zero marshaling overhead.
-PFC makes compression an intrinsic type property through prefix-free codes (Elias Gamma/Delta, Fibonacci, Rice), algebraic types, and Stepanov's generic …
+A header-only C++20 library that achieves 3-10x compression with zero marshaling overhead using prefix-free codes and Stepanov-style generic programming.

-Sean Parent's type erasure technique provides value-semantic polymorphism without inheritance.
-Combined with Stepanov's algebraic thinking, we can type-erase entire algebraic structures.
+Sean Parent's type erasure gives you value-semantic polymorphism without inheritance.
+Combined with Stepanov's algebraic thinking, you can type-erase entire algebraic structures.

-elementa is a pedagogical linear algebra library where every design decision prioritizes clarity over cleverness—code that reads like a textbook that happens to compile.
+elementa is a linear algebra library built to teach.
+Every design decision prioritizes clarity over cleverness.
+Code that reads like a textbook and compiles.

 The same GCD algorithm works for integers and polynomials because both are Euclidean domains.
-This profound insight shows how algebraic structure determines algorithmic applicability.
+One structure, many types, same algorithms.

-Rational numbers give us exact arithmetic where floating-point fails.
-The implementation reveals deep connections to GCD, the Stern-Brocot tree, and the algebraic structure of fields.
+Rational numbers give exact arithmetic where floating-point fails.
+The implementation connects GCD, the Stern-Brocot tree, and the algebraic structure of fields.

-The Russian peasant algorithm teaches us that one algorithm can compute products, powers, Fibonacci numbers, and more—once we see the underlying algebraic structure.
+The Russian peasant algorithm computes products, powers, Fibonacci numbers, and more, once you see the underlying algebraic structure.